In a small bowl, mix together the soy sauce, hoisin sauce, rice vinegar, sesame oil, and sriracha. Set aside.

 Stir in the bell pepper and the chestnuts.
 Sauté for a minute or so.

-Stir the hoisin sauce mixture into the skillet and let it heat through, 2-3 minutes.
+Stir the soy and hoisin sauce mixture into the skillet and let it heat through, 2-3 minutes.

 Lettuce Wrap Assembly